nareshmaharaj-consultant/aerospike_udf/README.md

 OK
 ```
-We can see in *India* the market segment *Government* only has 1 product line sold - *"Connect for Spark"*.
+We can now see in *India*, for the market segment *Government* only has 1 product line was sold - *"Connect for Spark"*.

 If we open this up even further, we can see all products sold in India.
 ```text